 Some access control systems scale with you, while others will be much more limited.
 Consider the scalability of the system and how it relates to your company carefully.

 While not the most crucial area to consider, it’s nevertheless worth thinking about how you access the reporting interface in your access control system.

 For example, is access granted locally or via the cloud?
 Cloud access allows you to start the system on any browser from wherever, so it’s a better option if it’s available from the start.

 Reporting interfaces allow you to see where employees are within a building and help with things like attendance tracking, so be sure to find out how easy it is to access them before you commit.

-Be sure to consider the installation of your system, as well as the security technology powering it, the ease of access to reporting functionality, and the scalability.
+As you’re evaluating solutions, be sure to consider the installation of your system, the technology powering it, the reporting functionality, and its scalability.